kaylode/vqa-transformer/README.md

 - Replacing all punctuation (except apostrophe and colon) with a space character.
 We do not remove apostrophe because it can incorrectly change possessives to plural, e.g., “girl’s” to “girls” and colons because they often refer to time, e.g., 2:50 pm.
 In case of comma, no space is inserted if it occurs between digits, e.g., convert 100,978 to 100978.
 (This processing step is done for ground truth answers as well.)

 ## Results
+Despite using only small dataset and answer vocabulary, the results look acceptable.
+Moreover, we can see that the Transformer model learns well and pays attention to objects in the image.
 | Images | Question-Answer Pairing |
 |:-------------------------:|:-------------------------:|
 | <img width="450" alt="screen" src="demo/1.jpg"> | **Question**: what is on the sofa ? <br> **Answer**: cat (0.693) <br> <br> **Question**: what is the cat lying on ? <br> **Answer**: couch (0.097) <br> <br> **Question**: what color is the cat ? <br> **Answer**: orange (0.831) <br> <br> **Question**: how many cat are there on the sofa ? <br> **Answer**: two (0.584) |